-Complications such as loss of sensation, reduced circulation and increase risk of infection can all lead to non-healing wounds, burns and amputations.
+Complications such as loss of sensation, reduced circulation and increase the risk of infection can all lead to non-healing wounds, burns, and amputations.

 Therefore if you have diabetes it is very important that you get your feet assessed by a podiatrist every 3 to 12 months, depending on your risk category and follow our daily diabetes foot care advice.

 Daily Diabetes Foot Care Check List:

 - Wash and dry feet thoroughly, especially in-between the toes.

 - Apply foot cream to your feet avoiding in-between your toes to keep skin soft and stretchy.

 - Check feet daily for any cut or breaks in the skin.